afrasch/afrasch/README.md

 ### Hello there!

 This is the place where I save some of my most fun projects from the Core Curriculum at 42 Coding School.
 You're welcome to look around!
-But be warned - even though I like clean and efficient code, those projects are part of my learning journey and therefore not polished, beautified or regularly checked.
+But be warned - even though I do my best to write clean and efficient code, those projects are part of my learning journey and therefore not polished, beautified or regularly checked.
 Take it as an inspiration ;)<br>

 Not included team projects:<br>